Phi Delta Chi

-Phi Delta Chi (ΦΔΧ or Phi Dex) is a coed. professional fraternity, founded on 2 November 1883 at the University of Michigan in Ann Arbor, Michigan by eleven men, under the sponsorship of Dean Albert B. Prescott.
-The fraternity was formed to advance the science of pharmacy and its allied interests, and to foster and promote a fraternal spirit among its brothers, now both male and female.
+Phi Delta Chi (ΦΔΧ or Phi Dex) is an American coed professional fraternity.
+It was founded in 1883 at the University of Michigan in Ann Arbor, Michigan.
+It was formed to advance the science of pharmacy and its allied interests and to foster and promote a fraternal spirit among its brothers, now both male and female.

 History

 Phi Chi Society

 On November 2, 1883, eleven men at the University of Michigan formed the fraternity as the Phi Chi Society.
-These two Greek letters are reported to have stood for "Pharmacy" and "Chemistry."
-At that time, there were a number of literary societies at Michigan, but the group's founders believed something should be organized exclusively for the College of Pharmacy.
-Those Founders were:
+These two Greek letters are reported to have stood for Pharmacy and Chemistry.
+At that time, there were several literary societies at Michigan, but the group's founders believed something should be organized exclusively for the College of Pharmacy.